Skip to content

 Testing your idempotency implementation

-1. Simulate duplicate webhooks: Manually trigger the same webhook multiple times
+1. Simulate duplicate webhooks: Fire the same webhook at your system 3-4 times in a row

-2. Test network retries: Use tools to simulate failed requests that retry automatically
+2. Test network retries: Use tools like Postman to simulate connection timeouts and automatic retries

 Troubleshooting common issues